 A network of “universities, colleges, research institutes, and other organizations concerned with education and research in and about the North.”
 UArctic “builds and strengthens collective resources and infrastructures that enable member institutions to better serve their constituents and their regions.”
 It held the “latest UArctic Congress in Iceland (March 2021), with more than 500 online participants.”

 The Arctic will surely continue to melt and to be a region of growing concern and conflict, especially since “sea ice loss has far-reaching effects around the world,” according to WWF.
 Ice sheets, known to be weather moderators through the reflection of heat away from earth, are melting at alarming rates.
 Consequently, not only will the weather become gradually more extreme, but sea levels will also rise, flooding many low-level cities.
-Efforts will be made to protect the interests of indigenous people and polar bears, perhaps with some limited success.
+Efforts will be made to protect indigenous people’s and polar bears’ interests, perhaps with limited success.

 Especially recommended is A Farewell to Ice: A Report from the Arctic (Oxford University Press, 2017, 240p), by Peter Wadhams, a featured Notable Individual in the Change Leaders section of our guide.
 A polar researcher for 47 years and Head of the Polar Ocean Physics Group at Cambridge University, he warns that the collapse of summer ice will release large amounts of methane currently trapped by offshore permafrost, and melting sea ice and land ice will devastate coastal communities worldwide.